yaohaizhou/yaohaizhou/README.md

 #### 👦 Self Introduction

-I am now a junior software engineer at Alibaba.
-I just graduated from UCLA with much programming experience, especially in artificial intelligence and software development.
+I am now a junior software engineer at Alibaba working on AI Agents.
+I graduated from UCLA and HUST.
+I want to be an expert in both artificial intelligence and software development.
 I have solid programming skills in Python, Rust, JavaScript, TypeScript, C++, Go, and Java.
 And I have hands-on experience with LangChain, LlamaIndex, FastAPI, Flask, Next.js, React.js, Vue.js, PyTorch, Docker, Nginx, Kafka, AWS, GCP, and other cloud technologies.
-I have a passion for innovation, a thirst for technologies, and a strong sense of collaboration.

 #### 🌱 Things I am currently working on:
 - 🔭 Work at [Alibaba](https://www.alibaba.com/) 🏢 as a software engineer 👨‍💻